andyl5/comics-to-pdf/README.md

 ## Disclaimer
 This project is intended for educational purposes only.
-I do not condone the use any web scrapers for illegal, unethical or commercial purposes.
+I do not condone the use of any web scrapers for illegal, unethical or commercial purposes.

 ReadComicOnline does not explicitly forbid web scrapping.